Skip to Main Content

 Do GenAI Tools qualify as Authors?

 Major publishers have addressed the use of GenAI in their publication.
-According to the publisher's policies, GenAI tools, Large Language Models (LLMs), and chatbots (e.g. ChatGPT) do not meet authorship criteria because they are not accountable for providing accuracy, originality, and integrity of the work.
+According to their policies (below), GenAI tools, Large Language Models (LLMs), and chatbots (e.g. ChatGPT) do not meet authorship criteria because they are not accountable for providing accuracy, originality, and integrity of the work.
 As a result, they should not be listed or cited as authors in manuscripts or published articles.

 Can you use GenAI Tools in publishing?